bassam-h20/minesweeper-game/README.md

 1. 6x6
 2. 8x8
 3. 10x10
+* The number of bombs is calculated depending on the size, the formula is (size^2)*0.2, e.g: (6^2) * 0.2 = 7.2 (rounded to the nearest integer = 7).
-* The user then enters the number of the row, then column, then 'F' or 'O' to either flag or open the cell as shown in the screenshot below
+* The user then enters the number of the row, then column, then 'F' or 'O' to either flag or open the cell as shown in the screenshot below.
 * Per Minesweeper rules, the cell selected by the user will display the amount of mines in a 1-cell proximity around it in all directions (in this case 1).

 ![first_prompt](./user_prompt.png)